oxford-pharmacoepi/darwinTutorial2025/README.md

 |__15.30 to 16.00__ | Ed | Estimating incidence of drug use in the population  |
 |__16.00 to 17.00__ | Maarten | TreatmentPatterns  |

+## Where to work

+We're going to be using conducting our analyses in R. To follow along you have two options:
+- Posit cloud is an online environment where we have installed all the required packages and downloaded the data that will be used.
+Click [here](https://posit.cloud/spaces/562431/join?access_code=v5L4fNH-hmUjbkYzS-1sTTopISrbYfO2mUn4IOSo) to access the posit cloud instance (note, you will need to create a free account first).
+- If you have R and RStudio installed on your latpop you should be able to follow along.
+Note that you will need to download a small dataset and install packages as we go.

 ## Presentations

 - [Introduction](https://github.com/oxford-pharmacoepi/darwinTutorial2024/tree/main/Presentations/Introduction/)